 The Consortium partners have a number of reporting systems that support our ability to compile data related to each level of analysis on our intended outcomes.
-A complete list of data sources used by Consortium partners is included in the Appendix - Washington State Key Data Sources, page 55.
+A complete list of data sources used by Consortium partners is included in the Appendix - Washington State Key Data Sources, page 57.
 These data provide information on social impact indicators, as well as local community and service level data.
 Although, due to the complexities of the various funding allocation methods used by state agencies and the focus of services being delivered, we are not able to combine all service data collection systems; we currently have two state agencies committed to using a single system to collect service data from their respective providers.
-We are in conversations with two additional agencies to determine the feasibility of joining systems.
 Furthermore, as one of our recent enhancements from the SPE grant projects, the Strategic Prevention Framework planning module has been added on the demo system of the prevention MIS.
 We will be able to begin testing, pre-loading data, and training staff and providers for full implementation of the new planning module with the start of the next fiscal year, July 2013.
-Regardless of which system is 'holding' the data, we have developed significant data-sharing
+Regardless of which system is 'holding' the data, we have developed significant data-sharing agreements that allow for us to easily collect and compile valuable data not only for our assessments, but also to use in our evaluation.